jundalisay/spblist/content/en/research/sarkar/katha/chapter-06b.md

 ### ASTHANAJI RECEIVES BABA’S GRACE

-Some two months later, Asthanaji came to Monghyr again and next day called me from Begusarai.
+Some 2 months later, Asthanaji came to Monghyr again.
+The next day he, called me from Begusarai.

 When I reached the place of his stay I discovered that he had come along with his entire family but he had not come out of his room since morning.

 I thought he might be busy with some personal or confidential work, but when I sent word of my arrival, he called me to his room.
 I was most astounded to see what was happening there.
 Asthanaji was lying on his bed and tears were flowing incessantly from his eyes.
 When I enquired about this, he started weeping still more bitterly and asked me to sit down by his side.

 His wife was also there.
 She told me that since the morning after his bath he had been like that.
 He had not even combed his hair after taking bath.

-And when I looked at him, I found that his hair was dishevelled.
+When I looked at him, I found that his hair was dishevelled.
 His wife appeared worried and he had forbidden anyone from outside be told about his condition.

-Now, he asked his wife also to go out of the room for some time.
+He asked his wife also to go out of the room for some time.
 When she had left and we were alone, he told me his story.
 He said that after taking his bath he had come out of the bathroom and approached the dressing table to do his hair.
 He stood in front of the mirror, which was big enough to reflect his whole body, and saw that Baba was standing in the mirror.
 He was standing in front of the mirror, and normally the mirror should have reflected his own image, but instead, he saw Baba there and